tyaan/DA-group-project-troll-toll/README.md

 [Figma - Troll Toll Brand & Low-Fi Wireframes](https://www.figma.com/design/B01oYnjjS5hn1X5JV5RtAP/Trolls-Toll-Calculator?node-id=1-3&t=pngDauu1naR9gR1X-1)

 ### Styling & CSS
-Feel free to make use of CSS libraries (e.g. Tailwind) for styling, but just a heads-up: the repo is set up for SASS (Syntactically Awesome Style Sheets), not regular CSS.
-So, while Tailwind can be integrated, make sure you’re working within the SASS structure to keep things nice and tidy!
+This repository has Tailwind CSS all set up for you, so you are more than welcome to use this to speed up your styling process.

 ## User Stories

 *The product owner and team might have reason to change/update these to align with client needs or available data.
-Please make sure you confirm with your team lead (Gaby) first.*
+Please make sure you confirm with your team lead (Corina) first.*

 ### MVP